Focșani Gate: History

+Concerns over Romania's defensive capabilities arose and studies were performed, starting from a plan drawn by Major Maximilian Schumann from the Prussian Army.
+To defend the Focșani Gate, the Focșani–Nămoloasa–Galați line was built between 1888 and 1893, using a large portion of the national military budget.
+The plan called for 676 artillery guns arranged in three fortified areas, Focșani, Nămoloasa, and Galați, with guns arrayed three lines deep.
+The artillery slated to be used represented almost half the army's artillery.
+7,000 troops were to permanently man the fortifications.

-The Focșani Gate saw consideration in Hypothesis Z, Romania's war plan for World War I. As Romania faced defeat from the Central Powers, the Romanian Army retreated to the Focșani Gate.
-Furthermore, important battles for Romania were fought in this area, including the defensive Battle of Mărășești and the offensive Battle of Mărăști, with the important defensive Third Battle of Oituz also having been fought near the Focșani Gate.
+The Focșani Gate saw consideration in Hypothesis Z, Romania's war plan for World War I. As defeat to the Central Powers looked increasingly likely to Romania in late 1916, the Romanian Army retreated to the Focșani Gate.
+Romania faced a threat from the south, and not from the north and the east, as the original plan intended.
+In 1917, important battles for Romania were fought in this area, including the defensive Battle of Mărășești and the offensive Battle of Mărăști.
+The important defensive Third Battle of Oituz was fought near the Focșani Gate.

-The Focșani Gate also played an important role in the Second Jassy–Kishinev offensive during World War II.
+The Focșani Gate played an important role in the Second Jassy–Kishinev offensive during World War II.
 It was heavily fortified by Nazi Germany-allied Romania during the Axis invasion of the Soviet Union (USSR).
-Despite this, on 27 August 1944, the Red Army passed through the Focșani Gate and occupied the cities of Izmail, Galați and Focșani, allowing it to spread into the directions of Bucharest, the Black Sea and the Eastern Carpathians.
-Romania had already withdrawn from the Axis a few days before as a result of this offensive, subsequently being occupied by the Soviet Union and having a communist regime installed.
+Despite this, on 27 August 1944, the Red Army passed through the Focșani Gate and occupied the cities of Izmail, Galați, and Focșani, allowing it to spread into the directions of Bucharest, the Black Sea, and the Eastern Carpathians.
+Romania had already withdrawn from the Axis a few days before as a result of a Royal coup d'état, subsequently being occupied by the Soviet Union and having a communist regime installed.

-Present times
+Present day

-Today, the Focșani Gate is one of the most vulnerable strategic points in NATO of which Romania is now a member.
+Today, the Focșani Gate is one of the most vulnerable strategic points in NATO, of which Romania is now a member.
 It stands as a somewhat disconnected zone because of poor infrastructure, which makes it vulnerable to a potential attack from Russia.
 In early 2022, serious worries existed over whether or not Russia would invade Ukraine.
 Such a scenario occurred on 24 February 2022.

 It has been theorised that a Russian incursion into Ukraine's region of Budjak would put Romania's Focșani Gate and the Danube Delta at risk, which could force Romania to occupy the region.
 A possible Romanian invasion of Budjak for security purposes has been discussed by other analysts as well.